awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 ## Supported Elasticsearch Versions<a name="aes-choosing-version"></a>

 Amazon ES currently supports the following Elasticsearch versions:
++ 7\.1
-+ 6\.7, 6\.5, 6\.4, 6\.3, 6\.2, 6\.0
++ 6\.8, 6\.7, 6\.5, 6\.4, 6\.3, 6\.2, 6\.0
 + 5\.6, 5\.5, 5\.3, 5\.1
 + 2\.3
 + 1\.5

+**Note**
+Amazon Kinesis Data Firehose currently doesn't support Amazon ES 7\.*x* domains\.

-Compared to earlier versions of Elasticsearch, the 6\.*x* versions offer powerful features that make them faster, more secure, and easier to use\.
-Here are some highlights:
+Compared to earlier versions of Elasticsearch, the 7\.*x* and 6\.*x* versions offer powerful features that make them faster, more secure, and easier to use\.
+Here are a few highlights:
 + **Index splitting** – If an index outgrows its original number of shards, the `_split` API offers a convenient way to split each primary shard into two or more shards in a new index\.
 + **Vega visualizations** – Kibana 6\.2 and newer support the [Vega](https://vega.github.io/vega/) visualization language, which lets you make context\-aware Elasticsearch queries, combine multiple data sources into a single graph, add user interactivity to graphs, and much more\.
 + **Java high\-level REST client** – Compared to the low\-level client, this client offers a simplified development experience and supports many Elasticsearch APIs\.
 For a code sample, see [Signing HTTP Requests](es-request-signing.md#es-request-signing-java)\.
 + **Weighted averages** – This aggregration lets you assign weights to documents and factor those weights into the average of a given value\.
-+ **Composite aggregations** – These aggregations build composite buckets from one or more fields and sort them in "natural order" \(alphabetically for terms, numerically or by date for histograms\)\.
 + **Higher indexing performance** – Newer versions of Elasticsearch provide superior indexing capabilities that significantly increase the throughput of data updates\.
-+ **Better safeguards** – The 6\.*x* versions of Elasticsearch offer many safeguards that are designed to prevent overly broad or complex queries from negatively affecting the performance and stability of the cluster\.
++ **Better safeguards** – Newer versions of Elasticsearch offer improved cluster coordination and many safeguards that help prevent overly broad or complex queries from negatively affecting performing and stability\.
-+ **Kibana autocomplete** – Kibana 6\.3 and newer support autocomplete for queries, which greatly improves the day\-to\-day user experience\.

 For more information about the differences between Elasticsearch versions and the APIs that Amazon ES supports, see [Supported Elasticsearch Operations](aes-supported-es-operations.md)\.